bevry-archive/jquery-lightbox/README.txt

 Changelog:

+v1.3.10-dev (June 29, 2009)
+- Fixed up $.console, was causing issues in chrome

 v1.3.9-dev (June 27, 2009)
-* js to scripts, css to styles
+- js to scripts, css to styles
-* We now use google closure for js, and yui compressor for css
+- We now use google closure for js, and yui compressor for css
-* Added Makefile to handle compression
+- Added Makefile to handle compression
-* Removed ie6_upgrade option - it was intrusive
+- Removed ie6_upgrade option - it was intrusive
-* Updated to jQuery v1.4.2
+- Updated to jQuery v1.4.2
-* Fixed "Image NaN of X" issue
+- Fixed "Image NaN of X" issue
-* Fixed download link still working even on download_link=false - jsma http://bit.ly/beuoBD
+- Fixed download link still working even on download_link=false - jsma http://bit.ly/beuoBD

 v1.3.8-dev
 - Clean of $.Lightbox.images